jmadden/ReadMe-Slug-Editor/README.md

 # ReadMe Slug Editor

-A monorepo with a React client and Node.js server for browsing and editing ReadMe.io document slugs via the ReadMe Dashboard API.
+A monorepo with a React client and Node.js server for browsing and editing ReadMe.io document slugs via the ReadMe API.
+This is a no frills app, so styling is very limited.

 ---